bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 The BEM methodology does allow using selectors like this, but we recommend keeping them to a minimum.
 Nested selectors increase code coupling and make reuse impossible.

-For example, nesting is appropriate if you need to change the styles of elements relative to the state of the block or the theme set:
+For example, nesting is appropriate if you need to change the styles of elements relative to the state of the block or the theme set.

 **Example**